Josephvs96/BluePeak-Budget-Backend/README.md

     Returns an object with:

     - error field if there is an error in the request
+      - email address is already in use
+      - if one of the required fields is not provided then you will get en error message about what is missing.
     - message field with the success message

 - /login